alviser/warden/README.md

 ### persistent storage

-Warden uses Apache DBD for persistent storage, presently configured to use an sqlite3 db.
+Warden uses Apache DBD for persistent storage, actually configured to use an sqlite3 db.
 The DBD backend can be configured changing the value of the `WARDEN_DB_TYPE` value.
 The path to the sqlite3 db can be configured with the `WARDEN_DB_PARAMS` value.
 The sqlite3 file must be initialized with: